DavidDyckman/azure-docs/articles/azure-video-indexer/accounts-overview.md

  ## Classic accounts

-Before ARM base Azure Video Indexer counts were added, Video Indexer had a different account type with the accounts management plane built on API Management.
-This account type is still used by some users and is reffered to in our documentations as "classic" acounts.
+Before ARM based accounts were added to Azure Video Indexer, there was a "classic" account type (where the accounts management plane is built on API Management.)
+The classic account type is still used by some users.

-* If you have are using a classic (paid) account and interested in moving to an ARM-based account, see [connect an existing classic Azure Video Indexer account to an ARM-based account](connect-classic-account-to-arm.md).
+* If you are using a classic (paid) account and interested in moving to an ARM-based account, see [connect an existing classic Azure Video Indexer account to an ARM-based account](connect-classic-account-to-arm.md).

 For more information on the difference between regular unlimited accounts and classic accounts, see https://techcommunity.microsoft.com/t5/ai-applied-ai-blog/azure-video-indexer-is-now-available-as-an-azure-resource/ba-p/2912422

 ## Limited access features